 He attributes the crime due to drugs and the fact that the US extradited any foreigner convicted of a drug crime.
 It meant the underbelly returned to Belize City and back to their old ways.
 Now, almost everyone in Belize has a close friend or family member that died due to drug related violence.

 The next morning I ate breakfast next to the hotel and listened to two guys talk about how bad it was getting, nearly 30 shooting deaths in 3 months.
 I finished breakfast and bought the first ticket to Caye Caulker.

 Is Belize City Dangerous?

 I left feeling somewhat guilty as I hate to say that people shouldn’t visit a city; but this is one you can definitely miss.

 Update: I’ve had a lot of people share their feedback about Belize.
-I stand by sharing my experience on Belize City but in no way does it represent the entire country.
+I stand by sharing my experience on Belize City crime but in no way does it represent the entire country.
 Just as Guatemala City doesn’t represent Guatemala or Managua for Nicaragua (you may want to read this story of how many tourists are getting robbed in Nicaragua).
 I understand I stayed in a bad hotel but I didn’t know any better at the time.

 But I suspect many people want to know if Belize is safe because I can see every day people come to my site searching “buy Belize complaints”, “belize crime” and “Belize city crime.”
 I do think it needs to be shared that there is crime in Belize, just like in any other country but crime in Belize City is prevalent.